-- Help with appropriate onboarding of suppliers, with relevant information and notification of contract terms, and correct processes to minimize the risk of not being paid on time
+- Ensures appropriate onboarding of suppliers with relevant information, delivers notifications on contract terms events including payment terms, and enables processes that minimize the risk of not being paid on time

-- Monitor the contract terms and payment dates and help you strategically negotiate your payment terms with vendors that can help you retain working capital longer without damaging your trade credit.
+- Monitors contract terms and payment dates and helps you strategically negotiate your payment terms with vendors to ensure longer working capital retention without damaging your trade credit

-- Intelligent contract review prevents inaccurate, fraudulent vendor billing practices which might result in duplicate payments or overpayments
+- Provides Intelligent contract review capabilities that prevent inaccurate, fraudulent vendor billing practices which could result in duplicate payments and overpayments

-- Provide regular notifications on payment terms and the availability of volume discounts, trade credits, or other ongoing or periodic rebates.
+- Delivers regular notifications on payment terms and the availability of volume discounts, trade credits, or other ongoing or periodic rebates.

-- Develop supplier performance scorecards for strategic vendors and leverage these scorecards during contract negotiation
+- Develops supplier performance scorecards for strategic vendors and leverages these scorecards during contract negotiation

 Test drive S2P suite on ServiceNow and streamline critical Source-to-Contract and Procure-to-Pay functions by incorporating ML & NLP technologies.